ZizhouJia/pyson/README.md

 A JSON like more powerful notation for python

 ## Introduction
-PySON is a JSON like object notation for python.
-Besides the usual use of the JSON, the python class and the function call can be represented with PySON which can be dynamically parsed into the python object at the running time.
-The checker is also aviliable for the PySON.
+**PySON** is a JSON like object notation for python.
+Besides the usual use of the JSON, the python class and the function call can be represented with **PySON** which can be dynamically parsed into the python object at the running time.
+The checker is also aviliable for the **PySON**.

 ## Install
 pip install python-pyson

 ## Getting Started
 ### The Basic Type
-Likes the JSON object, The PySON object is also nested with the dict and the list.
+Likes the JSON object, The **PySON object** is also nested with the dict and the list.
 The value can be int, float, bool, string four types.
-The PySON object is like following:
+The **PySON object** is like following:
 ```javascript
 //suppose the PySON object saved in the input.pyson file
 {